-I have come to the grand conclusion that all battles that we experience during the course of our lives areembedded with lessons, all in an effort to change the way that we think with the goal of preparing us for where we're going.
+I have come to the grand conclusion that all battles that we experience during the course of our lives areEmbedded with lessons, all to change the way that we think with the goal of preparing us for where we're going.

-This is so because our current way of thinking cannot appreciate were we are about to be taken.
-Therefore, our challenges are specifically engineered by God to disrupt and dismiss our polluted way of thinking in order to prepare us for where we're going.
+This is so because our current way of thinking cannot appreciate where we are about to be taken.
+Therefore, our challenges are specially engineered by God to disrupt and dismiss our polluted way of thinking to prepare us for where we're going.

-Unfortunately, we become so consumed by the agents or instruments of our battles that we over look why this battle has come about in the first place.
+Unfortunately, we become so consumed by the agents or instruments of our battles that we over look why this campaign has come about in the first place.

 Case and point, Joseph the dreamer, was hated by his brothers.
 Sold into slavery, became the head of Potiphar's house, falsely accused of rape, sent to prison, eventually became in charge of the prison, then finally promoted to being second in charge of all Egypt.

-The point I am attempting to get to is that if you read his story there is nowhere in his story that he became caught up or should we say distracted by the agents of his oppression.
-In fact the lesson/oppression that he experienced not only prepared him for leadership but more importantly conditioned his mind in such a way that after his trials HE COULD NOT HATE HIS BROTHERS WHO CAUSED HIM TO BE IN HIS OPPRESSED POSITION IN THE FIRST PLACE.
+The point I am attempting to get to is that if you read his story, there is nowhere in his story that he became caught up or should we say distracted by the agents of his oppression.
+In fact, the lesson/abuse that he experienced not only prepared him for leadership but more importantly conditioned his mind in such a way that after his trials HE COULD NOT HATE HIS BROTHERS WHO CAUSED HIM TO BE IN HIS OPPRESSED POSITION IN THE FIRST PLACE.

-His story goes on to reveal that after he would have revealed himself to his brother in his elevated state he fell upon his brother Benjamin's neck and wept, moreover he kissed all of his brother and wept with them, Genesis 45:14-15.
+His story goes on to reveal that after he would have revealed himself to his brother in his elevated state, he fell upon his brother Benjamin's neck and wept.
+Moreover, he kissed all of his brothers and wept with them, Genesis 45:14-15.

 Question!
 How do you love someone that has done you wrong, how do you appreciate others after they have put you through so much hell?

-Well, my friend it can only come through the conditioning of the mind via the lessons that are being afforded us during our challenges.
-Nevertheless, you must see it from this perspective in order to appreciate it from this perspective.
+Well, my friend, it can only come through the conditioning of the mind via the lessons that are being afforded us during our challenges.
+Nevertheless, you must see it from this perspective to appreciate it from this point of view.